davidbutt/davestep/README.md

 ![](https://github.com/autostep/autostep/workflows/AutoStep%20Build/badge.svg)

-# AutoStep
+# DaveStep

-AutoStep is a compiler and runner for Gherkin-style BDD tests, with some extra language features on top of standard gherkin that add useful functionality.
+DaveStep is a compiler and runner for Gherkin-style BDD tests, with some extra language features on top of standard gherkin that add useful functionality.

 ---

 **Status**

-AutoStep is currently under development (in alpha).
+DaveStep is currently under development (in alpha).
 You can grab the CI package from our feedz.io package feed: https://f.feedz.io/autostep/ci/nuget/index.json.

 At the moment the compiler and linker is relatively stable, with work starting on test execution.